near/docs/docs/tutorials/test-your-smart-contracts.md

 ![NEAR Place JavaScript developer console on launch](/docs/assets/near-place-console-on-launch.png)

-Go ahead and click ***Sign In*** to connect this app to your NEAR account.
+Go ahead and click **Sign In** to connect this app to your NEAR Wallet.
 After you log in, you will be redirected back to your app and a small black canvas should appear.
 Select a color and start creating art on the blockchain!

 ![NEAR Place drawing after sign in](/docs/assets/near-place-painting.png)

 Each time you click a coordinate and change the color in your canvas we are interacting with the blockchain.
 The smart contract we wrote earlier gets called, executes the transaction (recording and storing it in state), and logs our signature.
 Not only will your painting live forever on the network, but so will every brush stroke of its creation!

-You can view a summary of these transactions in your [NEAR Wallet](https://wallet.testnet.near.org) or dive deeper into the details by searching for your account or the smart contract ID in [NEAR Explorer](https://explorer.testnet.near.org).
+You can view a summary of these transactions in your [NEAR Wallet](https://wallet.testnet.near.org) or dive deeper into the details by searching for your account ID or the smart contract account ID in [NEAR Explorer](https://explorer.testnet.near.org).

 Happy coding! 🚀